Continuing Education Resources

 - The Pennsylvania Mental Health Consumers Association (PMHCA) is a statewide membership organization of people who have recovered or are recovering from mental illness.
 PMHCA promotes and supports recovery through education and individual and systems advocacy to eliminate stigma and discrimination.
 PMHCA provides an annual conference.
 PMHCA employees are also available to give trainings throughout the state, including Wellness Recovery Action Plan (WRAP) Facilitator Trainings, 2.5 day WRAP Trainings, and Advance Directive Trainings.
 For more information concerning the projects and trainings offered by the Pennsylvania Mental Health Consumers’ Association contact Pat Madigan, Director of Technical Assistance and Training 717-564-4930 x 113.

 - The Pennsylvania Association of Psychosocial Rehabilitation Services (PAPRS) is an organization dedicated to the promotion and improvement of the range of services and approaches that facilitate the recovery of persons with psychiatric disabilities.
-PAPRS offers an annual conference which includes workshops on recovery-oriented services as well as a networking evening specifically for Certified Peer Specialists.
+PAPRS offers an annual conference which includes workshops on recovery-oriented services.
 Some Peer Specialists also choose to obtain certification in psychiatric rehabilitation (CPRP) to advance their careers.
 PAPRS offers information and test preparation courses for taking the CPRP exam in Pennsylvania.

 - The International Association of Peer Specialists (iNAPS), an international organization founded by peer specialists, is dedicated to making peer support a reality for all mental health systems. iNAPS holds an annual conference focused on peer support.

 - Drexel University’s College of Medicine Behavioral Healthcare Education program provides trainings throughout Pennsylvania on mental health topics.
+They also offer an array of online courses.
 To view the trainings they are currently offering, or to register for training, visit the online registration site.

 - Prevent Suicide PA is a resource for Question-Persuade-Refer (QPR) Gatekeeper suicide prevention training in Pennsylvania as well as other information on suicide assessment and prevention.